-The anodes are located on each side of the gear case and on the stern bracket.
+The anodes are located on each side of the gear case.
 They are made of a sacrificial material that helps to protect the outboard motor from corrosion.

-Replace the anodes when they have been reduced to about one third their original size, or if they are crumbling.
+Replace the anodes when they have been reduced to about two-thirds of their original size, or if they are crumbling.